-Even if they are doing something they don’t enjoy, they receive great satisfaction from knowing that they are laying down their own desires for their family.
+Even if they are doing something they don’t enjoy, they receive great satisfaction from knowing that they are laying down their own desires to show love to their family.

 Because women give as a way to show love, it only makes sense to them that their husband and sons would also give of their time and effort to show their love.
 They think, “If they really loved me, they would see that the dishes need to be done… or the garbage needs to be taken out… or the vacuum needs to be run and they would do it without me even having to ask.”

-Your husband and sons are not women.
+Our husband and sons are not women.

 Because we think and feel a certain way, we assume that the men in our lives think and feel that same way.

 I don’t say this in a derogatory way.
-And believe me, this was a surprise to me as well.
+And believe me, learning this was a surprise to me as well.

-God created men and women for different purposes.
-Unfortunately, many women in modern society have been brainwashed into thinking that men and women are (or should be) more similar than is actually the case.
+Our modern society has brainwashed many women into thinking that men and women are (or should be) more similar than is actually the case.

 In fact, I have been called a sexist on more than one occasion for simply saying that men and women are different and tend to have different strengths and weaknesses.

 Something important to keep in mind is that we are all unique individuals.
 Men generally tend to think a certain way and women tend to think very differently.
 However, there will always be exceptions to every rule… so you’ll have to use your own judgment when it comes to what makes your own sons tick. 🙂

 Fortunately, if you’re feeling frustrated, it is usually much easier than you might think to motivate the men in your life to do whatever it is you would like them to do.

-I discovered these easy techniques in an awesome marriage seminar DVD by Mark Gungor called “Laugh Your Way to a Better Marriage.”
+I discovered these techniques in an awesome marriage seminar DVD by Mark Gungor called “Laugh Your Way to a Better Marriage.”
 I HIGHLY recommend this series to anyone who would like to take your relationship with your husband and/or your sons to the next level.

 Mark is a pastor and he shares some amazing insights into the differences between the way men and women think.
 I learned a TON from this video series and I feel like I understand the men in my life so much better than I did before.